 Lower Dose 3D Mammography (Breast Tomosynthesis)

-RIA is pleased to be offering Lower Dose 3D mammography at all of our locations in Virginia and Maryland
+RIA is pleased to be offering WALK IN Lower Dose 3D SCREENING mammography at the Sterling (VA) and Clinton (MD) offices.

 With tomosynthesis, the radiologist can see breast tissue detail in a way never before possible.
 Fine details are more clearly visible, no longer hidden by the tissue above and below.

 Earlier and easier detection – With conventional 2D mammography the radiologist is viewing the breast tissue in a flat image.
 Sometimes this tissue appears overlapped, making it difficult to see all the individual structures.
 3D mammography allows the radiologists to more accurately pinpoint the size, shape and location of abnormalities.

 Fewer call backs – In the past, if the radiologist saw an area that was questionable, the patient would be asked to return for additional imaging.
 By being able to see the breast tissue in smaller, thinner sections on the 3D mammogram the need for additional imaging is reduced.